How the IEA plans to achieve net zero emissions by 2050

 Net Zero by 2050 is a crucial step in the fight against climate change

 Around three-quarters of greenhouse gas emissions today are caused directly or indirectly by the energy industry which therefore holds the key to preventing the worst effects of climate change – by rethinking how to produce, transport and consume energy from a global perspective.
+Compared to previous recommendations by the IEA, the “Net Zero by 2050” report now emphasizes much more drastically how narrow a realistically achievable path is to avert the worst effects of climate change and towards a clean energy world.

 Achieving Net Zero by 2050 demands immediate action and redoubled efforts